bigsk1/bigsk1.github.io/_posts/2024-01-22-Docker-Dev-Container.md

 ## Pytorch usage

-** If you want to use pytorch switch to python 3.11.0, image comes with Nvidia's built in python 3.10.12 but pytorch does not work with it, by switching to the one we built from source 3.11.0 it works.
-This is easy to do in vscode.
+** During the image build we switch to using Python 3.11.0 instead of Nvidia's prebuilt image with python 3.10.12.
+However you have the option to use python 3.10.12 also if you like however in testing pytorch doesn't seem to work with it so by default we enabled 3.11.0.

 To test you can use in jupyter notebook or in terminal in your contrainer "python" and then paste the code